 The ProSeal LMA has a larger cuff, and a drain tube inside the cuff, which allows the insertion of a gastric tube to drain the stomach.
 There is a case report in which an anesthetized patient with a ProSeal regurgitated 25 ml of brown fluid into the drain tube.
 The conclusion was that the ProSeal protected the airway by allowing the regurgitated fluid to pass up the drainage tube without leaking into the glottis.
 (Evans NR, Can J Anaesth.
 2002 Apr;49(4);413-6).
 The ProSeal may have a role in the GERD patient population, but to date there is little data to compare it to a classic LMA in this setting.

 No physician anesthesiologist would use an LMA in a patient who was not NPO.
 No one would use an LMA in a patient for emergency surgery, or for a patient with a bowel obstruction.
 No one, or very few, would use an LMA in a patient who was morbidly obese, or a patient who was having a laparoscopy.

-But for a routine outpatient surgery on an NPO patient with controlled GERD, many or most anesthesia professionals feel safe using an LMA rather than an endotracheal tube.
-There are anesthesiologists—well trained graduates of the Stanford anesthesia residency program—who use an LMA in this situation.
+But for a routine outpatient surgery on an NPO patient with controlled GERD, most anesthesia professionals feel safe using an LMA rather than an endotracheal tube.
+There are anesthesiologists — well trained graduates of the Stanford anesthesia residency program — who use an LMA in this situation.
 The good news is that the prevalence of clinically important aspiration in otherwise healthy NPO patients is negligible.
 I believe that is why most of my colleagues choose the LMA in this case.